dbj-data/machine_wide/architecture/design.md

   - [1.10.
 Metastate](#110-metastate)
   - [1.11.
 Primary Objective](#111-primary-objective)

-The Requirement:
+Platform is the core requirement:

-The "Key Stake Holders" have decided the Business will be selling software systems and services to customers using Windows machines and/or Azure Cloud
+The "Key Stake Holders" have decided the Business will be selling software systems and services to customers using Windows platform and/or Azure Cloud platform.

 # 1. Software Atchitecture Principles

 ## 1.1.
 Single OS

 Do not architect or develop "OS agnostic" software on any level, from macro to micro.
+Platform is fixed and it is Windows 10.

 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is in active development and use.
 But mainly for Azure Linux customers.

 ## 1.2.
 Single API

 WIN32.
-Windows is WIN32.
+Windows API is WIN32.
 WIN32 is C API.
 Undefined C, close to C98.

 ## 1.3.
 SEH